UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ???- info "How does the Bianca remote desktop look like?"

+    One can pick multiple remote desktop environments, such as GNOME and XFCE (and KDE, don't pick KDE!).

     ![The Bianca remote desktop](./img/bianca_remote_desktop.png)

-    > The Bianca remote desktop environment
+    > The Bianca XFCE remote desktop environment

     ![A more populated Bianca remote desktop](./img/Thinlinc2.jpg)

-    > A more populated Bianca remote desktop
+    > A more populated Bianca XFCE remote desktop

 - A remote desktop environment, also called 'graphical environment', 'GUI environment', 'ThinLinc environment'